 What will be judged?
 Your work will be reviewed by independent judging panels of highly regarded industry professionals and experts.
 Some categories have their own specific qualities noted below, but generally, your online publication will be judged based on content and design at the time of judging (over an approx. 2 month period during summer 2013).

 Select the appropriate division, either Red or Blue or Green, depending on the type of online publication you publish.
-The divisions are based on the type of editorial content that your website provides, and helpful so that judges are comparing “apples to apples”, i.e. online publications in their competitive set
+The divisions are based on the type of editorial content that your website provides, so that judges are comparing “apples to apples”, i.e. online publications in their competitive set.

 Division Blue Business-to-business, professional association, farm, scholarly

 Green Division Daily and community newspapers, radio and tv broadcasters.
 Ethnic media are eligible to enter.

 If you are unsure what division you should be in, check one division on your entry form that you think best reflects your publication, and we'll let you know if it should be moved.

 There are 15 categories below.
 Your work will be judged against other entries in the same category and same division.
 Red, Blue, and Green Divisions offer the same 15 categories.
 You can choose to enter your website into more than one category as appropriate.